Ahren09/my-wowchemy-site/content/publication/nips2022/index.md

 publication_types: ['3']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the 28th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD'22)*
+publication: Preprint # In *Proceedings of the 28th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD'22)*
-publication_short: In *AAAI*
+publication_short: Preprint# In *AAAI*

 abstract: In this paper, we move towards combining large parametric models with non-parametric prototypical networks.
 We propose prototypical fine-tuning, a novel prototypical framework for fine-tuning pretrained language models (LM), which automatically learns a bias to improve predictive performance for varying data sizes, especially low-resource settings.
 Our prototypical fine-tuning approach can automatically adjust the model capacity according to the data complexity and the model's inherent attributes.
 Moreover, we propose four principles for effective prototype fine-tuning towards the global optimum.
 Experimental results across various datasets show that our work achieves significant performance improvements under various low-resource settings, as well as comparable and usually better performances in high-resource scenarios.